hepabolu/programming-by-stealth/docs/pbs70.md

 ## A Challenge

 The challenge is to create a simple timer web app.
-The user gets to enter an amount of minutes, and a message that will be displayed when the time is up.
+The user gets to enter an amount of minutes and a message that will be displayed when the time is up.
 When they start the timer, they’ll get a Toast notification every minute updating them on how long is left, and at the end, a Modal with their message.

 Your web app should be built around a form with the following three elements: